drlight17/mta-log-parser/README.md

 This is a small application designed to parse the log output of SMTP servers (postfix, exim and sendmail are supported for now), and convert it into easily queryable data inside of [RethinkDB](https://rethinkdb.com/).

-It is the independent fork of the great [Privex inc. project](https://github.com/Privex/postfix-parser) for Postfix logs parser with GUI, but improved according to my functionality vision.
+It is the independent fork of the great [Privex inc. Postfix logs parser with GUI project](https://github.com/Privex/postfix-parser), but improved according to my functionality vision.

 It includes a Web UI built with [Quart](https://github.com/pgjones/quart) and [VueJS3](https://vuejs.org/) - allowing for easily navigating and filtering the log data straight from your browser.